Hardcoded Business Rules - Why a Business Rules Engine Is the Smarter Choice ?

 • Higher development and maintenance costs

-As a business operations evolve, IT teams spend more time deciphering legacy code rather than focusing on innovation and product developing.
+As business operations evolve, IT teams spend more time deciphering legacy code rather than focusing on innovation and product development, reducing overall operational efficiency and growth potential.

-When business logic is hardcoded, non-technical users—such as compliance officers, underwriters, or claims managers—have no direct control over decision logic.
-They must rely entirely on developers to make rule changes, creating unnecessary bottlenecks.
+When business logic is hardcoded, non-technical users, such as compliance officers, underwriters, or claims managers, have no direct control over decision logic.
+They must rely entirely on developers to make rule changes, creating unnecessary bottlenecks and slowing down business processes.

-A Business Rules Engine allows business users to define, update, and test rules through an intuitive interface without requiring coding skills.
+A Business Rules Engine allows business users to define, update, and test rules through an intuitive interface without requiring coding skills, empowering teams and improving time to market.
+This separation of business rules from application code explicitly encourages users to manage rules independently, which enhances agility and operational efficiency.

 Security Risks: Are Hardcoded Rules Really Safer?